 If you see "**" before the name of a degree/program, that means this field is one that the Department of Education believes is preparatory for this career.
 However, you can see from this list that those recommendations are far from your only path to this job!

-With the following "sankey" diagram, you can follow the top ten bachelor's degrees held by people working as claims adjusters and insurance appraisers, and then, in turn, you can see the 10 occupations that hire the most of each degree's graduates.
-This visualization links fields of studies and careers, suggesting both similar careers and options for degrees.
-The full list of bachelor's degrees held by claims adjusters and insurance appraisers given in the previous section reminds us that there are many paths to these careers beyond what we can summarize here.
+With the following sankey diagram, you can follow the top ten bachelor's degrees held by people working as claims adjusters, examiners, and investigators, and then, in turn, you can see the 10 occupations that hire the most of each degree's graduates.
+We hope this provides ideas for similar jobs and similar fields of study.

-What jobs will most claims adjusters and insurance appraisers hold next year?
+What jobs will most claims adjusters, examiners, and investigators hold next year?

 The data in this chart comes from person interviews for the Census Bureau's Current Population Survey.
 The survey interviews households eight times over a two-year period, allowing us a glimpse into how people move from job to job.
 You can see more details from the results of the survey in our last tab in this section, and you can read about our methodology in our source descriptions.

-Here we see all of the jobs that at least 1% of claims adjusters and insurance appraisers reported holding in their second year's survey.
+Here we see all of the jobs that at least 1% of claims adjusters, examiners, and investigators reported holding in their second year's survey.
 Is your future job on this list?

 A lateral career transition is a move to a job with similar pay and responsibilities.
 A move to such a job can offer a change of pace without an increase in stress or a decrease in pay.
-The following table simply identifies all 5 jobs which were held by at least 1% of survey respondents before working as claims adjusters and insurance appraisers as well as 1% of respondents after working as claims adjusters and insurance appraisers.
+The following table simply identifies all 6 jobs which were held by at least 1% of survey respondents before working as claims adjusters, examiners, and investigators as well as 1% of respondents after working as claims adjusters, examiners, and investigators.
 Select a row to investigate the job's full description and determine if it truly offers an opportunity for a lateral transition.

-What do people typically do before and after they work as claims adjusters and insurance appraisers?
-Here are the full lists of all jobs that at least 1% of claims adjusters and insurance appraisers surveyed reported as holding a year earlier or later.
+What do people typically do before and after they work as claims adjusters, examiners, and investigators?
+Here are the full lists of all jobs that at least 1% of claims adjusters, examiners, and investigators surveyed reported as holding a year earlier or later.

 Some careers tend to be centered in specific parts of the country.
 For example, most jobs in fashion are in New York or California.
 Let's see if your dream job is easy to find in your dream location!
 We have a few choices for viewing the data that can help you get a full employment picture.